awsdocs/amazon-api-gateway-developer-guide/doc_source/integrating-api-with-aws-services-s3.md

 1. Go back to **Method Execution**, choose **Test** from the **Client** box\.

 1. Choose **Test** in the **GET / \- Method Test** pane\.
 An example result is shown as follows\.
-![\[Test API Root GET Bucket Result\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/aws_proxy_s3_test_root_get_result.png)
+![\[Test API root GET bucket result\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/aws_proxy_s3_test_root_get_result.png)

 **Note**
  To use the API Gateway console to test the API as an Amazon S3 proxy, make sure that the targeted S3 bucket is from a different region from the API's region\.
 Otherwise, you may get a 500 Internal Server Error response\.
 This limitation does not apply to any deployed API\.

-## Expose API Methods to Access an Amazon S3 Bucket<a name="api-folder-operations-as-s3-bucket-actions"></a>
+## Expose API methods to access an Amazon S3 bucket<a name="api-folder-operations-as-s3-bucket-actions"></a>

 To work with an Amazon S3 bucket, we expose the GET, PUT, and DELETE methods on the /\{folder\} resource to list objects in a bucket, create a new bucket, and delete an existing bucket\.
-The instructions are similar to those described in [Expose an API Method to List the Caller's Amazon S3 Buckets](#api-root-get-as-s3-get-service)\.
+The instructions are similar to those described in [Expose an API method to list the caller's Amazon S3 buckets](#api-root-get-as-s3-get-service)\.
 In the following discussions, we outline the general tasks and highlight relevant differences\.

 **To expose GET, PUT and DELETE methods on a folder resource**